Skip to main content

 The following fields are defined as:

-• <VERSION>: the version of the module that introduces the breaking change
+• <VERSION>: The version of the module that introduces the breaking change.

-• <MODULE_NAME>: the name of the module that includes the breaking change
+• <MODULE_NAME>: The name of the module that includes the breaking change.

 - tag: v0.10.4